Sun 16 December 2018

 -- W. H. Auden, 1.
 September 1939

 Exactly because how broken and wounded they are, they are more likely to hurt each other, to spew their prejudices over each other, they will fight, and only after long struggle they may forgive each other.
 And only through their eventual mutual forgiveness they may find some path toward each other.
 You fell in the trap of every other author: you want to have them together so fast, you make it too easy for them.
 And I, as reader, punish you by not believing you.
 I just cannot accept they would pour out their hearts to each other so easily.
 They are generally horribly wounded and in result rather awful and pathetic persons.
 Only through forgiveness and asking for it, they can find a way towards each other.
-At least for at least half of what you have written so far they should misunderstand each other, distrust each other, and they should be rather nasty to each other.
+At least for half of what you have written so far they should misunderstand each other, distrust each other, and they should be rather nasty to each other.
 Only in the last two chapters (when they fight about their attitude towards Lilly) they begin to be at least slightly believable (ignoring horribly convoluted language, see 1.)
 Which relates to

 Show, don’t tell.
 Again, I don’t believe that so broken and damaged teenagers would be capable of so deep introspection and self-reflection.
 I don’t want them talk about how much distrustful they are to each other, I want them to show it.
 They are on the edge, or beyond the edge, of loosing their control, they have no hope for their lives (perhaps they are even a bit suicidal?), they cannot talk like Sigmund Freud next to his analytical couch.
 Don’t bother me with their psychological self-analysis, show me what state of mind they are in.